andrew-noble/doomscroll-detector/README.md

   - Simple FastAPI server that reads outputs from the pipeline, determines the proper consequences for scrolling behavior, and serves data to be displayed to the dashboard

 - **Dashboard**
-  - Static dashboard that displays scrolling stats, including consequences.
-The current consequence is charging a credit card $0.50/second via Stripe
+  - Static dashboard that displays scrolling stats, including charging a credit card $0.50/doomscroll second via Stripe.

 ![Dashboard](/media/dashboard.png)